bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-It doesn&apos;'t matter that everything looks great, we always want to go in as we&apos;'re coding, I&apos;'m going to do a copy and a paste, I&apos;'m going to go back here to the validator.
-Let&apos;'s go ahead and check.
-And what&apos;'s going to pop up is you will notice that it gave me an error that says &apos;"the element foot is not allowed a child of element body&apos;" somewhere near line 18.
+It doesn&apos;t matter that everything looks great, we always want to go in as we&apos;re coding, I&apos;m going to do a copy and a paste, I&apos;m going to go back here to the validator.
+Let&apos;s go ahead and check.
+And what&apos;s going to pop up is you will notice that it gave me an error that says &apos;"the element foot is not allowed a child of element body&apos;" somewhere near line 18.
 Look at that, instead of calling it a footer, I had only called it a foot, so I need to go in here and fix that up.
 Once I do, my page is going to validate, and you can keep creating.

-This is where I&apos;'m going to leave you to create your own page about things that are interesting to you.
-Don&apos;'t forget to add that **head** section, the **main** section, and the **footer**, because as we learn about more accessibility tools, you&apos;'re going to realize that they are an important step to making your page accessible for everyone.
+This is where I&apos;m going to leave you to create your own page about things that are interesting to you.
+Don&apos;t forget to add that **head** section, the **main** section, and the **footer**, because as we learn about more accessibility tools, you&apos;re going to realize that they are an important step to making your page accessible for everyone.

 ### 2.05.Starter Code for Template Page